 If you operate in a small number states, you might prefer to continue validating your granted European Patents in those states.
 However, because the alternative option of a Unitary Patent is relatively cheap for the geographic coverage provided, wide-ranging protection might become a viable option.

 Any states that aren't participating in the Unitary Patent system but are part of the European Patent Convention can be covered by validating the granted European Patent in those states, as you do under the present system.

-The Unitary Patent will be available once the Unified Patent Court Agreement has been ratified by the required number of member states – only the UK and Germany are still required.
-The Unitary Patent is expected to be available in 2018.
+The Unitary Patent will be available once the Unified Patent Court Agreement has been ratified by the required number of member states - only the UK and Germany are still required.
+The Unitary Patent could be available sometime in 2018.
 Unitary protection will be available for new applications filed after the UPC agreement comes into effect but also for pending European applications filed after 1 March 2007.